pxp-lang/pxp/crates/snapper/README.md

-# Snapper
+# Snappers

-Snapper is a library that provides a set of utilities for snapshot testing.
+Snappers is a library that provides a set of utilities for snapshot testing.

 The public API of the library is designed to be as simple as possible.
 You provide a single function that returns some form of "displayable" value (anything that implements `Display`) and when the test executes, it will check to see if the generated output matches the snapshot.